hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/manual_prerequisites.md

 The essential tools you will need are *npm*, *docker*, *docker-compose* and a code editor for example *Atom* or *VSCode*.
 Samples are held in Github so *git* will be needed as well.

-Automatic installations scripts are available for [Ubuntu 14.04](./prerequisites.md)
+Automatic installations scripts are available for supported [Ubuntu 14.04 / 16.04 LTS platforms](./prerequisites.md)

 The recommended versions are:
 *Docker*: v1.12.5